Katayama cabinet

 Composition of the House of Councillors after the 1947 ordinary election.
 A majority of the elected independents formed the Ryokufūkai group in the first Diet session.

 The Katayama Cabinet (片山内閣, Katayama naikaku) governed Japan under the premiership of Tetsu Katayama from 24 May 1947 to 10 March 1948, during the Allied occupation.
-It was the first cabinet under the postwar constitution.
+It was the first cabinet under the postwar constitution and the first socialist-led government in Japanese history.